Your Destination for Information

 This month in Afterschool Crafts we made some creepy spiderweb cupcakes.

 These are simple to make at home.
 Bake your cupcakes according to package directions.
-While they are baking, melt some almond bark in a sandwich baggie in the microwave, then cut a little hole in the corner of the bag to pipe…Continue
+While they are baking, melt some almond bark in a sandwich baggie in the microwave, then cut a little hole in the corner of the bag to pipe out spiderwebs and spiders onto wax paper.
+Use an M&M or…Continue

 Added by Eden Ransdell on October 31, 2016 at 11:30am — No Comments

 Team OverDrive barely made it through September before plotting Halloween costumes, planning scary movie marathons, and placing holds on our favorite spooky tales.
 We love autumn and everything that comes with it.
-When the leaves start scuttling down the streets, it’s time to dig into…Continue
+When the leaves start scuttling down the streets, it’s time to dig into suspenseful thrillers and ghastly tales.
+Halloween is the season’s crown…Continue

 Added by Jessica Stroud-Gibson on October 21, 2016 at 10:30am — No Comments